Thanks to New Legislation, Renaissance Will Be Able to Help More Micro-Businesses

-Renaissance Economic Development Corp.
-(REDC) was pleased to host State Assembly member Ron Kim and State Sen. Daniel Squdron June 13 to celebrate an important victory for small businesses throughout New York City.
+Renaissance Economic Development Corporation and it’s parent organization, AAFE, was pleased to host State Assembly member Ron Kim and State Sen. Daniel Squdron June 13, 2016 to celebrate an important victory for small businesses throughout New York City.

 The Kim/Squadron legislation, recently approved, strengthens a key loan program to help micro-businesses (less than five employees) and to provide micro-loans (less than $25,000).
 The new law applies to the Small Business Revolving Loan Fund (SBRLF).
 It directs the Empire State Development Corporation (ESDC) to show preference in awarding funds to lending organizations that serve small companies.
 Additionally, application fees for “micro-loans” under $5,000 are waived.

 Renaissance has made effective use of the state loan fund over the years to help small businesses in need.
 During a news conference at AAFE headquarters, Executive Director Chris Kui said, “Small and micro-businesses are the fabric that holds together local economies and this holds true especially for the immigrant communities of New York.
 These businesses give neighborhoods life and represent real opportunities for the people that live in them.
 Prioritizing and expanding access to seed funding will give AAFE and other community development organizations the ability to help entrepreneurs leverage their capital, encourage them to build start-ups, and create new jobs in their neighborhoods.”
 Kui thanked Squadron and Kim for championing the bill.

 Small business owners at the event included Yim Chin Mui and Bill Zhen.
 Mui is the owner of a food vending business at 210 Canal St. Through Renaissance, she received “micro-loan” assistance following the September 11th attacks and Hurricane Sandy .
 Mr. Zhen is the owner of HZ Computer, and is in the process of applying for a Renaissance loan.